 So, you are getting ready to throw your first pot on the potter’s wheel.
 You have heard that it can be difficult to center clay on the wheel.
 And you have heard about pottery exploding in the kiln because the clay wasn’t “quite right”.
 You are probably asking yourself how to prepare clay for pottery and avoid things going wrong.

 Clay needs to be pliable and clean, with an even consistency.
 It needs to have the right water content, and not contain air bubbles.
-Wedging is an essential step in how to prepare you clay for pottery.
-It can help adjust the water content, consistency and air pockets in clay.
+Wedging is an essential step in how to prepare your clay for pottery.
+It can help adjust the water content and consistency, and remove air pockets in clay.

-Clay needs to have a few qualities to be coopeartive on the potter’s wheel and in the kiln.
+Clay needs to have a few qualities to be cooperative on the potter’s wheel and in the kiln.
 These qualities are as follows: